stellar/stellar-protocol/drafts/draft-0002.md

 7. **_Threat_**: Homograph attack - A malicious domain registers a name that looks similar to another trusted domain and uses this to impersonate the trusted domain's URI requests.
 For example, replacing `l` (i.e. lowercase `L`) with `I` (i.e. uppercase `i`) or using Cyrrillic letters instead of Latin letters.
 [Learn more about Homograph Attacks here](https://en.wikipedia.org/wiki/IDN_homograph_attack).

     **_Suggested Precaution_**: Wallets should be very careful about the **fonts** they use when displaying the `origin_domain`, `memo` and `msg`. _Some fonts do not clearly distinguish between certain characters_ so it is easy to confuse these characters.
 Wallets should use a font that allows to clearly distinguish between characters so that users can clearly identify malicious domains that are pretending to be trusted domains.
+Consider testing your wallet's UI with characters ranging across [Unicode](https://en.wikipedia.org/wiki/Unicode) (particularly [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_script)) and not just [ASCII](https://en.wikipedia.org/wiki/ASCII).

 ### Multisig

-For multisig accounts the wallet is responsible for coordinating the collection of signatures and submitting to the network/callback.
-This may need the wallet to have a backend service to support this coordination.
-This should also display the details of the transaction and metadata appropriately to all signers.
+For multisig accounts the wallet is responsible for coordinating the collection of signatures and submitting to the network/callback. _Supporting multisig accounts would require the wallet to have a backend service to support this coordination or to use a third-party service_.
+Wallets should keep in mind to correctly display details of the transaction and metadata appropriately to all signers even for multisig transactions.

 The multisig coordination service should replace/add a `callback` to the URI Request using an endpoint in it's own backend service so the signer's wallet can return the signature to it.
 The multisig service should **always** sign the URI Request it is _forwarding_ and include it's own domain as the `origin_domain` and the _orignal_ `origin_domain` as the `msg` in addition to any other information already included so each signer can see the _original_ `origin_domain` before signing.
-This is by all means a **new URI Request** that is sent out to signers.
-Signers that trust the multisig coordination service and will sign transactions based on that trust only, not based on the `msg` included.
+This is by all means a **new URI Request** that is sent out to signers. _Signers that trust the multisig coordination service and will sign transactions based on that trust only, not based on the `msg` included_.

-The multisig coordination service should handle _collating signatures from the signers_ before submitting it in a single transaction that is signed by all signers to the network or callback endpoint.
+The multisig coordination service should handle _collating signatures from the signers_ before submitting it in a **single transaction that is signed by all signers** to the network or callback endpoint.
 See the [sample code here](https://gist.github.com/nikhilsaraf/ff3ae46116b6ae6dbdcd1743ad9495ec#file-stellar_multisig_collate-go) for reference on how to collate signatures.

 ### Register to handle the URI Scheme
 Here are suggestion on how to register your wallet to handle the new URI Scheme based on your platform: